-Too often it is “What can we do with this data?”, rather than, “What is really important to know for the business?”
+Too often it is “What can we do with this data?”, rather than, “What is really important to know right now?”

 Intelligence Naive Questions

-To do this in practise, I recommend taking a take a consultative approach.
-Consultants, love them or loth them, are really very good at this.
-We can learn from their practise.
+To do this in practice, I recommend taking a take a consultative approach.
+Consultants, love them or loath them, are really very good at this.
+We can learn from their practice.

 I personally call this asking “Intelligent Naive” questions.

-- Do you really understand the core of how the organisation works?
+- Do you really understand how things work?

-- Can you clearly define what success looks like for the organisation?
+- Can you clearly define what success looks like for the driver?